 Learn more about the debt-to-income ratio.

 Deferment: A set period of time during which the borrower may pause their loan payments.

-FICO: The most widely used credit score model in the US and is used to estimate your level of risk as a borrower.
+FICO: The most widely used credit score model in the US.
+Your FICO score is used by prospective lenders to estimate your level of risk as a borrower.
 Your FICO score is calculated using a proprietary equation that evaluates information in your credit report.
 Scores can range from 300 to 850.
-Learn more about credit scores.